-Name of Project built and Name of Employer and Type of works and year of Contract Value

-Country contact Person completions or year of (equivalent in USD)
+Name of Project built and Country Name of Employer and contact Person Type of works and year of completions or year of execution with progress percentage Contract Value (equivalent in USD)

-execution with progress

-percentage

-(a)
+(a) percentage

 (b)

 1.5 Qualifications and experience of key personnel are attached. [attach biographical information according to ITB 5.3(e) [Also see Clause 9.1 of the GCC and in the PCC].
 Include the list of said personnel in the following table.